lamnhan066/auth_email/README.md

 # Auth Email

-This is an easy way to authenticate user email with OTP using PHP as a backend in your own server.
+This plugin provides a simple and secure way to authenticate user emails using OTP with a PHP backend hosted on your own server.

+The OTP is encrypted using SHA256, combining the email, OTP, and a salt value.
+This ensures enhanced security by transmitting a hashed OTP from the server instead of the raw value.

 ## Server Side

-* Download php server from [v0.0.4](https://raw.githubusercontent.com/vnniz/auth_email/main/server/php/releases/v0.0.4.zip) and modify `config.php` in `src` directory with your own configurations.
+* Download php server from [v0.0.5](https://raw.githubusercontent.com/vnniz/auth_email/main/server/php/releases/v0.0.5.zip) and modify `config.php` in `src` directory with your own configurations.
 Example:

 ``` php
 // This is a simple configs, you can modify more configs in `index.php`.